knaidufj/agri-passport-design/iteration-2.md

      - Customized Bifold Wallet for mobile users.
      - QR code scanning functionality for verifying product credentials.
      - User-friendly mobile interface for managing decentralized identities and credentials.
-   - **Purpose:** To offer a portable, easy-to-use mobile interface for stakeholders to manage their credentials and interact with the AATP system on the go.

 ### 3. **aatp-web-app**
    - **Objective:** Build a web-based application to enable stakeholders to interact with the AATP system from a desktop interface, manage credentials, perform verification checks, and view dashboards.